thma/LtuPatternFactory/README.md

 data  Maybe a  =  Nothing | Just a
     deriving (Eq, Ord)
 ```
 All code using the `Map.lookup` function will never be confronted with any kind of Exceptions, null pointers or other nasty things.
-Even in case of errors lookup will allways return a properly typed `Maybe` instance.
+Even in case of errors lookup will always return a properly typed `Maybe` instance.
 By pattern matching for `Nothing` or `Just a` client code can react on failing matches or positive results:

 ```haskell
     case Map.lookup "Ancient Campfire" songMap of